-The Auburn Program provides high school students with the opportunity to explore the field of veterinary medicine and veterinary sciences.
+The Auburn Summer Veterinary Program provides high school students with the opportunity to explore the field of veterinary medicine and veterinary sciences.
 The program is designed to give students a solid understanding of the training and career options for veterinarians.

 Participating students have the opportunity to interact with current students in the university’s veterinary medical program as well as faculty and staff members.
-Students get a feel for the wide of range topics that are studied in a doctoral program in veterinary medicine and they have a chance to see and utilize the veterinary training facilities.
+Students get a feel for the wide range topics that are studied in a doctoral program in veterinary medicine and they have a chance to see and utilize the veterinary training facilities.

-The program is residential and students have the chance to stay in university dorms and get a sense for life on a college campus.
+The program is residential and students have the chance to stay in university dorms and get a sense of life on a college campus.
 This program is for high school students who will be freshmen, sophomores, or juniors in the next academic year.
 This program has an application and admission may be selective due to available spaces.

 Texas A & M University Veterinary Summer Enrichment Camp

 While this program is short in duration, this pre-college summer program gives students the chance to reside in dormitories, utilize the resources at the university, and get a preview of life on a college campus.
-This program is for eligible high school students who will be completing the 10th and 11th grade before the summer.
+This program is for eligible high school students who will be completing the 10th or 11th grade before the summer.
 The program has an application and admission is selective in nature.

 Tufts University Adventures in Veterinary Medicine High School Program

-Tufts offers a High School Vet Program for students, who have an interest in this area.
+Tufts offers a High School Vet Program for students who have an interest in this area.
 The program provides high school students with a variety of opportunities to enhance their knowledge and develop skills relating to veterinary medicine.

 Participating students have a chance to benefit from a variety of different types of learning activities.
 Students gain knowledge from experts in the field, learn from demonstrations, and participate in experiential exercises that relate to working and caring for animals.

 One of the unique aspects of this program involves students being able to interact with current vet students.
-The program is tailored to enable high school students to learn from experienced veterinary medicine students who are close to completing their doctoral degree.
+The program is tailored to enable high school students to learn from experienced veterinary medicine students who are close to completing their doctoral degrees.

 Centenary University Summer Veterinary Science Camp

 The Veterinary Summer Camp is a part of the summer scholars program at the university.
 This program enables high school students to build foundational knowledge about a variety of aspects relating to the field of veterinary medicine.
-It is well suited for students, who are considering pursuing a career as a veterinarian.
+It is well suited for students who are considering pursuing a career as a veterinarian.

 University of Tennessee Veterinary Summer Program